Australian Crayfish Project

 For further information see the research projects or check out the Newsletters/articles/blog.

-Results of all the AABio Project surveys are included in the Atlas of NSW Wildlife database and the Queensland government’s (WildNet).
+Results of AABio Project surveys are included in the Atlas of NSW Wildlife database, the Victorian Biodiversity Atlas (VBA) and the Queensland government’s (WildNet).
 The Queensland government’s wildlife database (WildNet) contains recorded wildlife sightings and listings of plants, fungi, protists, mammals, birds, reptiles, amphibians, freshwater fish, marine and cartilaginous fish, butterflies and other priority invertebrates in Queensland.
+The VBA is the web-based information system designed to manage information about wildlife in Victoria.
+The system includes species attribute information, including origin and conservation status, along with more than six million records of species distribution and abundance from systematic surveys and general observations.
 The Atlas of NSW Wildlife (Atlas) is the Office of Environment and Heritage’s (OEH’s) database of flora and fauna records.
 The Atlas contains records of plants, mammals, birds, reptiles, amphibians, some invertebrates (such as insects and snails listed under the Threatened Species Conservation Act) and some fish.

 I hope you all recognise and appreciate the unique biodiversity of our Australian Freshwater Crayfish, and share our concern for the future of so many of the species that are under threat.
 Our crayfish are only found in Australia and some of these species have tiny populations in only miniscule areas, once these crayfish are gone they are gone for all time.
 Please do your bit to conserve them for all Australians for all eternity.